daneasterman/python-iris-machine-learning/readme.md

 scoring = 'accuracy'
 ```

-Now we "append" 6 different algorithms to an empty models array, iterate and compare the accuracy of each one in turn:
+Now we "append" 6 different algorithms to an empty models array, and use a for loop to "loop/iterate over" and compare the accuracy of each one in turn:

 ```
 # Check accuracy of algorithms